“If you don’t go within, you go without”

 We provide clean sheets, blankets and towels on a regular basis.

-The dining area is simple and is also open-air as we have taken measures to ensure that there are very few mosquitoes or other biting insects in an acre-wide area of the centre.
-We have chosen to do this so as to limit the possibility of our guests contracting malaria or dengue, thus making prophylactic medications unnecessary and at the same time, also allowing them to enjoy their time with us without getting bothered by hundreds of hungry little bugs.
+We have also taken measures to ensure that there are very few mosquitoes or other biting insects in an acre-wide area of the centre.
+We have chosen to do this so as to limit the possibility of our guests contracting malaria or dengue, thus making prophylactic medications unnecessary and at the same time, also allowing them to enjoy plenty of time outdoors without getting bothered by hundreds of hungry little bugs.

 It really is a magical place….